First-order Newton-type Estimator for Distributed Estimation and Inference: Additional Simulations

 \section{Additional Simulations}

 In this section, we provide additional simulation studies.
-We investigate the case of correlated design, the effect of the quality of the initial estimator, as well as the performance of the estimator of limiting variance.
+We investigate the case of correlated design, the effect of the quality of the initial estimator.
 The data generating process has been described in Section \ref{sec:exp} in the main text.